wp-plugins/addfunc-mobile-detect/readme.txt

 == Changelog ==

-= 1.2 =
+= 2 =
-11-Dec-2014

-*   Fixes fatal bug, where settings page wouldn't save anything (caused when changing the namespaces to match the name AddFunc and mismatching some of them in options.php)
+29-Jun-2015

+*   Provides the option to NOT redirect the Front page (static home page)
+*   Provides the option to NOT redirect any Pages (all or none — excludes the Front page)
+*   Provides the option to NOT redirect the Home page (blog posts page)
+*   Provides the option to NOT redirect any Posts (all or none)
+*   Provides the option to NOT redirect any Attachments (all or none)
+*   Provides the option to NOT redirect any Authors (all or none)
+*   Provides the option to NOT redirect any Categories (all or none)
+*   Provides the option to NOT redirect any Dates (all or none)
+*   Provides the option to NOT redirect any Tags (all or none)
+*   Provides the option to NOT redirect search results
+*   Replaced Mobile_Detect.php with current stable version (2.8.15)

 = 1.1 =
 04-Dec-2014

-*   Fixes meta box nounce
+*   Fixed meta box nounce

 = 1.0 =
 16-Oct-2014

 *   Adds shortcode [mobilesite].
 Produces the exact same results as [mobilesitebutton]
 *   Change CSS class of widget output to "mobile-site-opt" instead of "mobile-site-link" (to avoid confusion between the widget and the shortcode when styling)
-*   Prepared for release as AddFunc Mobile Detect 1.1
+*   Prepared for release as AddFunc Mobile Detect 1.0

 27-Aug-2014